eclipse-vertx/vert.x/new/core_manual_js.md

     routeMatcher.put('/:blogname/:post', function(req) {
         var blogName = req.params().blogname;
         var post = req.params().post;
-        // Do something
-        req.response.end();
+        req.response.end('blogname is ' + blogName + ', post is ' + post);
     });

     server.requestHandler(routeMatcher).listen(8080, 'localhost');

 Any params extracted by pattern matching are added to the map of request parameters.

-In the above example, a PUT request to `/myblog/post1` would result in the variable `blogName` getting the value `myblog` and the variable `post` getting the value `post`.
+In the above example, a PUT request to `/myblog/post1` would result in the variable `blogName` getting the value `myblog` and the variable `post` getting the value `post1`.

+Valid parameter names must start with a letter of the alphabet and be followed by any letters of the alphabet or digits.

 ## Extracting params using Regular Expressions

-Regular Expressions can also be used to extract more complex matches.
-In this case capture groups can be used to capture any parameters.
-Since the capture groups are not named they are added to the request with names `param0`, `param1`, `param2`, etc.
+Regular Expressions can be used to extract more complex matches.
+In this case capture groups are used to capture any parameters.

+Since the capture groups are not named they are added to the request with names `param0`, `param1`, `param2`, etc. For example:

+Corresponding methods exist for each HTTP method - `getWithRegEx`, `postWithRegEx`, `putWithRegEx`, `deleteWithRegEx`, `headWithRegEx`, `optionsWithRegEx`, `traceWithRegEx`, `connectWithRegEx` and `patchWithRegEx`.

+There's also an `allWithRegEx` method which applies the match to any HTTP request method.

     var server = new vertx.HttpServer();